-Legaltech developer Codelex Legaltech has announced the first phase launch of ‘Lexub’ (www.lexub.com), an online lawyer-to-lawyer document marketplace that seeks to help lawyers generate revenue, leads and profile through licensing of documents to other lawyers, while also expanding lawyers’ direct access to precedents and example documents.
+Legaltech developer Codelex Legaltech announces the first phase launch of ‘Lexub’ (www.lexub.com).
+It is an online lawyer-to-lawyer document marketplace that help lawyers generate revenue, leads and profile.
+It uses licensing of documents to other lawyers, while also expanding lawyers’ direct access to precedents and example documents.

-Lexub is intended to help democratise lawyers’ access to precedents, example contracts, and other legal work product, utilising a shared-economy type marketplace platform.
+Lexub intends to help democratise lawyers’ access to precedents utilising a shared-economy-type marketplace platform.
+For example contracts, and other legal work products.

 The site enables lawyers to present documents they wish to sell or licence to other lawyers.
-A document profile, categorisation options and curated document preview helps those searching find the documents that will add value to the client work they are focusing on.
+A document profile, categorisation options and curated document preview help find the documents that add value to the client work.

 Codelex founder, practicing lawyer, and managing partner of top tier Mongolian law firm MDS KhanLex, Maizorig Janchivdorj, outlined Lexub’s origins:

 “Lawyers regularly seek out and are asked by colleagues and peers for legal document examples.
 It got me thinking about all the work that lawyers do that just gathers dust, generating no further value.”

 “It also prompted me to consider whether there might be a way to connect lawyers directly at scale on the same, and also a way to provide a path for lawyers to monetise historical documents.
 Lexub started to take shape from there”